KhronosGroup/SYCL-Docs/README_PROCESS.md

 The instructions below refer to the branch that contains the currently published major version as `<current>`.

+* This is a good time to make sure the list of contributors in the "Acknowledgements" section is up to date.
+  Follow the instructions below for generating the release notes and scan the list of new PRs to see who has contributed since the last revision.
+  For anyone who is not already listed as a contributor, first ask if they want to be listed (not everyone does), and then add them via a new PR.

 * Go to our GitHub [Actions][1] tab and find the workflow run that merges the most recent PR to the `<current>` branch.
   Click the link, scroll to the bottom, and click the download icon for the